yousty/pg_eventstore/docs/events_and_streams.md

 # The description of Event and Stream definitions

-`pg_eventstore` provides classes to manipulate the data in the database.
+`pg_eventstore` provides classes to prepare the events to be inserted into the eventstore.
 The most important are:

 - `PgEventstore::Event` class which represents an event object
 - `PgEventstore::Stream` class which represents a stream object